California Gas Water Heater Ban: What You Need to Know

 CARB statewide standard (not yet finalized): The California Air Resources Board has been developing a statewide zero-emission appliance standard since 2022.
 The 2030 and 2035 dates cited in much of the media coverage represent CARB’s stated target, not an adopted regulation.
 As of mid-2026, CARB has not submitted a final rulemaking proposal to its board for a vote.
 The statewide standard is in development but is not yet law.

 For Tri-Valley homeowners, the relevant deadline is BAAQMD’s January 1, 2027, not the unfinalized CARB statewide target.
-The Bay Area is ahead of the state.
+The Bay Area is ahead of the rest of the state.

 What BAAQMD’s 2027 Deadline Actually Means